 Did You Know?

-According to Vets the most common breed of dog in the UK that is inclined to be aggressive is the German Shepherd.
+According to vets, the most common breed of dog in the UK that is inclined to be aggressive is the German Shepherd.
 This is followed by the Staffordshire Bull Terrier, Rottweilers and Jack Russells.
-According to US data Pit Bulls are the most likely dog to bite humans but attacks in the UK are rare as they are banned.
-The second most aggressive dog that is likely to attack a human in the Rottweiler, a very common breed in the UK which is not mentioned in the Dangerous Dogs Act.
+According to US data Pit Bulls are the most likely dog to bite humans, but attacks in the UK are rare as they are banned.
+The second most aggressive dog that is likely to attack a human is the Rottweiler, a very common breed in the UK which is not mentioned in the Dangerous Dogs Act.

-This section prohibits the ownership of certain types of dogs unless they are exempted on the index of Exempt Dogs.
+This section prohibits the ownership of certain types of dogs unless they are exempted.
 Prosecutions can be brought based upon what the dog looks like.
-The DDA gives power to any police constable or local authority to seize any dog they believe to be prohibited.
+The DDA gives power to the police and local authorities to seize any dog they believe to be prohibited.
 The law places responsibility for proving that the dog is not of a prohibited type on the dog owner.

 The dog types on the banned list are:

 - Dogo Argentinos; and

 - Fila Brazilieros

 Not only is ownership of these dogs banned, but so is the breeding, sale, exchange, advertising or gift of such a dog.
 It is also an offence to abandon a banned dog or allow it to stray.

 The law specifically refers to “type” rather than “breed”.
 This is a very important distinction as they are not the same thing.
 A dog type is not the same as a dog breed.
 This means that whether your dog is a banned type depends on what it looks like, rather than its breed or name.